sandstar-app/PaymentAppFAQ/README.md

 ### 2. How to get the IP of Tablet

+!> You must login to the Venus before subsequently operation.

 > **Payment App** will enabled the remote debug ability automatically when it was launched, the remote connect port is 5555.

 Actually, the **Payment App** will auto-lauch when **Tablet** power-on.
 But how to acquired the IP of tablet is required some work to do in this situation.